MovingBlocks/legacy-website/_posts/2021-02-07-teraspotlight-lod-chunks.md

 </div>

 > Another issue I had to fix was that the far clipping plane was sometimes too close.
-> There's a tradeoof in rendering between the accuracy with which it can be determined which of two things is closer (and therefore should be visible in front) and the maximum distance at which you can see something.
+> There's a trade-off in rendering between the accuracy with which it can be determined which of two things is closer (and therefore should be visible in front) and the maximum distance at which you can see something.
 > The maximum distance was set to 5000 previously, I suppose as that seemed like obviously plenty (probably even too much), but with LOD chunks, much greater view distances than that are possible, so I had to adjust the far clipping plane distance to adapt to the current render distance and number of LODs.
 > This then had another issue that at the minimum settings, the clipping plane was so close that the sky wasn't visible, and would just appear black instead, so I had to set a minimum limit to avoid that.